bramleyccslab/time_intervene/README.md

   	- `*3/4` variants restricted to the three variable problems or variable 	problems (initial uncertainty is very different for thescases because 	there is a much larger space of 4 variable problems)

   - `df.tw` a trialwise data.frame (one row per trial).
 As with `df.sw` conventions except:

 		- `trial` what position during the participants run though the experiment did this trial appear
     - `trial_type` which of the 12 devices (in the order depicted in the paper figure 2) was the participant interacting with on this trial
     - `n_nodes` how many components were there
-    - `n_ints` how many of the (max 6) interventional clicks did theperform
+    - `n_ints` how many of the (max 6) interventional clicks did they perform
     - `score` as with final score
     - `bonus` as with final bonus
     - `n_edges` how many edges (potential links) are in the network (3 variable network have 3 and 4 variable network have 6)
-    - `practice` there were two practice problems that were repeats oftwo of the other problems.
-I think they've already been subset outof `cogsci_data` so this column is always true but they exist inthe raw csv.
+    - `practice` there were two practice problems that were repeats ahead of the other problems.
+I think they've already been subset out of `cogsci_data` so this column is always FALSE (they exist in the raw csv)
     - `graph` the index in DBN3 or DBN4 for the true network
     - `cyclic` does this network contain a loop?
     - `n_ev` how many events occurred in total